Coaching Staff At Grande Sports Academy

 Residential Administrator

-Juarez began his professional playing career with the El Paso Patriots in 1998, where he clocked over 12,000 minutes and started every game until 2004.
-Juarez contributed to El Paso’s successful run for four postseason appearances and earned Defensive Player of the Year twice.
+Juarez began his professional playing career with the El Paso Patriots in 1998, where he played over 12,000 minutes and started every game through 2004.
+Juarez contributed to El Paso’s successful run to four postseason appearances and earned Defensive Player of the Year twice.
 After the 2004 season, Juarez was picked up by division rival Minnesota Thunder.
-He started every game for three years and helped lead the club to two postseason appearances, along with one quarterfinal and semifinal in the US Open Cup.
-Juarez was also called into camp for the US Men’s National Team in 2005.
+He started every game for three years and helped lead the club to two postseason appearances, along with one quarterfinal and one semifinal appearance in the US Open Cup.
+Juarez was also called into camp for the U.S. Men’s National Team in 2005.

 Juarez was versatile and adapted well on many playing surfaces and conditions, including playing indoor soccer for the NPSL Wichita Wings.
 He was a member of the US Men’s Futsal National Team for the Pan American Games in Brazil in 2007.

 Tony Bruce